Raw Food – Why Turning Off the Oven Could Improve Your Health

 Tomatoes are rich in antioxidant Lycopene, according to studies, cooking tomatoes for 30 min can boost the levels of lycopene by up to 35 percent.[4]

-Since Lycopene is also fat-soluble, that means tomatoes are best eaten with a little fat for maximum absorption – think a tomato-based pizza or pasta sauce, bruschetta with olive oil, or in a lasagne.
+Since Lycopene is also fat-soluble, that means tomatoes are best eaten with a little fat for maximum absorption – think a tomato-based pizza or pasta sauce, bruschetta with olive oil, or in a lasagna.

 Carrots: